 • The contest is open only to IEEE Student Members in Region 10.
 The papers may be on any engineering subject in the field of interest of IEEE (within the scope of IEEE transactions).

-• The student must be the paper’s first author and principle contributor.
+• The student must be the paper’s first author and principal contributor.

-• Number of authors for one paper is limited to 3.
+• The number of authors for one paper is limited to 3.
 All the authors must be students and the first author must be a student member of the IEEE.
+For the paper to be considered into the WIE category, the paper’s first author must be a female with an active IEEE student membership.
 Supervisors are not allowed to participate in the contest.

 • The combined contribution from all other co-authors should be no more than 50%.
 First author would be required to give an indication of the estimated contributions of co-authors in terms of percentage.